Writing an Offer

 It is important to note that home warranties do not cover everything in the home, and there may be exclusions or limitations on coverage.
 It is important to carefully read the terms and conditions of the home warranty contract to understand what is covered and what is not.

 What happens when an offer is accepted?

 Within seven days of the acceptance of the offer, the buyer is required to submit a formal loan application to a financial institution of their choice.
 Once the application is processed, the lender will furnish the buyer with a Good Faith Estimate, detailing the total amount required to be paid at closing.
 Additionally, lenders charge a loan application fee to cover the appraisal cost of the property.
 This appraisal is a safeguard for both parties, ensuring that the property's value aligns with the loan amount being offered.
 Some lenders require this to be paid upfront, whereas other lenders will allow it to be rolled into the loan.

-Your agent will send the contract to the lender.
+Your agent will send the fully executed purchase agreement to the lender.